Gregon A. Williams: World War II

 In June 1939, Williams was transferred to China and appointed assistant naval attaché in Shanghai.
 In his new assignment, he was promoted to the rank of major.
 Following the Japanese attack on Pearl Harbor in December 1941, all Marine detachments and other allied personnel in Japanese-held territory were captured by the Imperial Japanese Army units.
 Williams, along with US consulate personnel in Shanghai, was interned in the Metropole Hotel.
 In June 1942, as part of the first US-Japan exchange of diplomatic and civilian personnel, he sailed from Shanghai aboard the TSS Conte Verde to Lourenco Marques, then to New York City aboard the Swedish liner MS Gripsholm which arrived in August 1942.
-Upon his return, Williams was promoted to the rank of lieutenant colonel and decorated with the Legion of Merit for his service in Shangai.
+Upon his return, Williams was promoted to the rank of lieutenant colonel and decorated with the Legion of Merit for his service in Shanghai.

 After a few months of medical leave, Williams returned to China in January 1943 and was assigned to the American embassy in Chungking as naval observer.
 He also simultaneously served with the US Naval Group China as instructor for Kuomintang guerrillas.
 He returned to the United States in July 1944 and after promotion to colonel, relieved Colonel James P. Riseley as commanding officer of the 6th Marine Regiment just after the Battle of Saipan.
 The 6th Marines sustained heavy casualties on Saipan and Williams supervised training and refitting of the regiment until the spring of 1945.

 In early April 1945, Williams led his regiment to Okinawa as a part of 2nd Marine Division under Major General Thomas E. Watson.
 He distinguished himself again and received the Bronze Star Medal with a Combat "V" device.